“I love Cuban food”.

 The fish was a bit disappointing and bland.
 I also wish “steamed root vegetables” meant more than half a potato.

 Then I got a lesson on how a government owned company works.
-Security or police walked in and moments later, marched out with large white bags (filled with money?).
+Security walked in and moments later, marched out with large white bags (filled with money?).

 Total cost: 13 CUC for 2 lunch entrees + 2 sparkling waters + 1 mojito.
 Definitely worth it!